benchopt/benchopt/doc/get_started.rst

    A typical user is advised to use the **stable version** instead.

-Once benchopt is installed, you get access to the :ref:`Command Line Interface (CLI) <cli_ref>`, which enables simple and easy manipulation of benchmarks just from the terminal.
+Once benchopt is installed, you get access to the :ref:`Command Line Interface (CLI) <cli_ref>`, which enables a simple manipulation of benchmarks from the terminal.

 Run an existing benchmark
 -------------------------

-Let's get the first steps with benchopt by comparing some solvers of `Lasso problem <https://en.wikipedia.org/wiki/Lasso_(statistics)>`_ on a `Leukemia dataset <https://www.science.org/doi/10.1126/science.286.5439.531>`_.
+Let's get the first steps with benchopt by comparing some solvers of the `Lasso problem <https://en.wikipedia.org/wiki/Lasso_(statistics)>`_ on a `Leukemia dataset <https://www.science.org/doi/10.1126/science.286.5439.531>`_.

-Benchopt community maintains :ref:`several optimization benchmarks <available_benchmarks>` and thrives at making them accessible and up to date, so as for the Lasso problem.
+Benchopt community maintains :ref:`several optimization benchmarks <available_benchmarks>` and thrives to make them accessible and up to date, so as for the Lasso problem.

 Start by cloning the Lasso benchmark repository and then ``cd`` to it.